Photo credit: Jude Hynes

 The project team have prepared a factsheet outlining important information for landowners, occupiers and visitors to the island.
 It contains key information that is important to read.

-Kawau Island landowner factsheet (PDF - 1.2MB)
+Kawau Island landowner factsheet (PDF 1MB)

 Keeping dogs safe

 Dogs are the most at-risk pets during a 1080-based pest control operation.
-Always supervise your dog and keep them on leash in affected areas.
+Always supervise your dog and keep them on a leash in affected areas.
 Do not let them roam or eat animal remains.
 Consider using a muzzle.
 If you suspect your dog has eaten 1080 poison, make the dog vomit immediately if possible and call your vet straight away.

 For those on the island, this is likely the Warkworth Vets – 09 425 8244